amazon-science/application-eval-data/README.md

 ## Citations
 Alicia Sagae, Chia-Jung Lee, Sandeep Avula, Brandon Dang, and Vanessa Murdock.
 "A Use-Case Specific Dataset for Measuring Dimensions of Responsible Performance in LLM-generated Text".
 Github repository: https://github.com/amazon-science/application-eval-data.
 2025.

+Alicia Sagae, Chia-Jung Lee, Sandeep Avula, Brandon Dang, and Vanessa Murdock.
+2025.
+A Use-Case Specific Dataset for Measuring Dimensions of Responsible Performance in LLM-generated Text.
+In Proceedings of the 34th ACM International Conference on Information and Knowledge Management (CIKM ’25), November 10–14, 2025, Seoul, Republic of Korea.
+ACM, New York, NY, USA, 5 pages. https://doi.org/10.1145/3746252.3761642